Documentation Docs

 Question Values

 To use a question value as a placeholder, specify the question's name in curly brackets.
 The name will be replaced with the question value.
-For instance, the following example defines two Text questions: First Name and Last Name.
-An Html question uses their name property to reference them and display their values:
+For instance, the following example defines two Single-Line Input questions: First Name and Last Name.
+An HTML question uses their name property to reference them and display their values:

 const surveyJson = {